Conservation and restoration of fur objects: Samson at the Milwaukee Public Museum

 Samson was a Silverback Gorilla that lived at the Milwaukee County Zoo from 1950 to 1981.
 He was a crowd favorite for his size and frequent acts of banging on the glass of his enclosure.
 After his death of a heart attack, Samson's remains were given to the Milwaukee Public Museum like his brother, Sambo's, had been in 1959 for taxidermy purposes.
 Samson's bones were re-articulated sometime after and displayed in the museum's exhibit paying tribute to Victorian era museology, "The Sense of Wonder", next to an upright human skeleton and a smaller ape.

 In 2006, to commemorate the 25th anniversary of his death, the Milwaukee Public Museum planned to mount an exhibit in his honor with a taxidermy specimen of Samson taking center stage.
 However, "[w]hen curators went to mount his hide, they found his freeze-dried hide had deteriorated too much to use in a taxidermy mount."
-His pelt was determined to be unsalvageable, to it fell to staff taxidermist, Wendy Christiansen-Senk, to recreate Samson from scratch.
+His pelt was determined to be unsalvageable, so it fell to staff taxidermist, Wendy Christiansen-Senk, to recreate Samson from scratch.

 Because Samson was a frequently documented local hero, Christiansen-Senk had a lot of material to work with.
 The most invaluable research she had was the insight of former zookeeper and Samson caregiver, Sam LaMalfa.
 During her recreation, she consulted Samson's bones, videos of him at the zoo, photographs, his death mask (which is also part of the MPM collection), and LaMalfa.
 "In conventional taxidermy we would use the real skin, tailoring the mannequin to fit the real skin.
 In this case I had to come up with hair and textures and colors, and try to match the hair on the body of one animal.
 It's a lot more challenging method." said Christiansen-Senk in 2006 regarding the effort.
 Christiansen-Senk molded a silicone face using Samson's death mask and thousands of photographs.
 She then purchased a replica gorilla skeleton and yak and synthetic hair.
 She spent more than a year implanting individual hairs into Samson's silicone face.
 Christiansen-Senk matched the coloring and patterning on Samson so convincingly that LaMalfa said, upon seeing the completed model, "That's him.
 I'm waiting for him to move so I can talk to him.

 The result was so amazing, Christiansen-Senk entered her recreation in the 2009 World Taxidermy Championship, where she won first prize for the best recreation and the Judge's Choice Best in Show against real animal taxidermy entries.
 Samson remains on permanent exhibit at the Milwaukee Public Museum.